The Twins Almanac for July

 Twins Win On Third-Straight Walk-Off

-The Twins win on their third consecutive walk-off.
-On the 13th it was a Rod Carew single.
+The Twins had their third straight walk-off win on this date in 1974.
+On the 13th, it was a Rod Carew single.
 On the 14th, a Steve Braun homer.
 And on this date, a Steve Brye single for a 4-3 win over the Brewers.

 July 15, 1990